-• the Group's financial position and equity liquidity and valuation.

-A number of these objectives are considered to be commercially sensitive and are therefore not disclosed here in detail.

-Element of Remuneration Purpose and link to strategy Operation Maximum Performance targets Long term equity incentives Motivates and rewards multi-year performance, encouraging achievement of strategy over the medium to long term.
-Aligns the interests of our Executive Directors and Senior Executives with those of our shareholders.
+Senior Executives with those of our shareholders.

 Encourages retention as entitlement to full benefits arising from equity-based awards only accrues over a period of years.

 Enables us to compete with equity-based remuneration offered by a set of comparable companies with whom we may compete for executive talent.

-Under our share option schemes, the Committee is able to grant awards of CSOP options in the UK, and unapproved share options (non-qualifying options) in the UK and US, which includes the ability to grant RSU-style awards.
-All awards may be subject to performance targets.
-The Committee generally grants equity-based remuneration to Executive Directors and Senior Executives at the time they commence employment and from time to time thereafter based on performance.
+remuneration to Executive Directors and Senior Executives at the time they commence employment and from time to time thereafter based on performance.

 The Committee is able to grant share options which permit phased vesting over the period.
 Currently, awards vest over a period of four years, with the first 25% vesting after 12 months.

-There is no fixed annual maximum limit to the size or value of equity- based compensation awards made in a year to Executive Directors and Senior Executives, or in the aggregate over a period of years.
-However, the Committee will always work within benchmarking guidelines provided by our compensation consultants.
-Additionally, our option scheme rules set a maximum limit on the grant of options to all participants of 8% of our initial issued share capital on the date of our IPO increased by 4% on each 30 June to Generally, we grant equity-based remuneration awards that vest over time without specific performance targets other than continued service.
-When making awards, the Committee considers: the size and value of past awards; the performance of the Executive Director or Senior Executive; and competitive data on awards made to executives at comparable companies.
-Our Severance Policy entitles the Executive Director and Senior Executives to accelerated vesting of options on termination without models.
+Committee will always work within benchmarking guidelines provided by our compensation consultants.
+Additionally, our option scheme rules set a maximum limit on the grant of options to all participants of 8% of our initial issued share capital on the date of our IPO increased by 4% on each 30 June to be effective from 1 July 2016.

-July 2016.

-equity-based

-of comparable

-executive talent.
+considers: the size and value of past awards; the performance of the Executive Director or Senior Executive; and competitive data on awards made to executives at comparable companies.

+Our Severance Policy entitles the Executive Director and Senior Executives to accelerated vesting of options on termination without cause on a change of control.

-Expected values are calculated in accordance with generally accepted methodologies based on Black-Scholes remuneration to be reasonably competitive to that offered by a set companies with whom we may compete for cause on a change of to accelerate vesting of options including in connection with a change of control event or when an
+Expected values are calculated in accordance with generally accepted methodologies based on Black-Scholes models.
+We seek to establish equity- based remuneration to be reasonably competitive to that offered by a set of comparable companies with whom we may compete for executive talent.
+Additionally, the Board has discretion to accelerate vesting of options including in connection with a change of control event or when an Executive Director's service is terminated on account of disability or death.
+See Policy on Payments for Loss of Office.